Made famous by the iconic Bruce Springsteen song, the ‘Streets of Philadelphia’, Philadelphia is a destination rich in

 When food comes to mind in the City of Brotherly Love, everyone thinks of the famous Philly cheesesteak: sautéed beef and onions, melted cheese, all on a soft long bread roll.
-Most Philadelphians have a strong opinion about where to get the best one, but for me, it’s Pat’s — end of story.
+Most Philadelphians have a strong opinion about where to get the best one, but for me, it’s Pat’s — job done.

-For a slightly more up-market culinary experience, head to one of the top-rated steakhouse in Philly — Barclay Prime.
+For a slightly more upscale carnivorous culinary experience, head to Barclay Prime — one of the top-rated steakhouses in Philly.
 It’s home to the famous $100 cheesesteak!

 The Reading Terminal Market is the best place in the city to grab lunch or buy some unique gifts or souvenirs.
 With vendors selling homewares, books and handicrafts, ethnic groceries, dairy and cheeses, seafood, deli meats, baked goods and candy, you could spend a whole day wandering around the stalls and still not see everything.